bluescarni/heyoka/doc/install.rst

 ------------

 heyoka is written in modern C++, and it requires a compiler able to understand at least C++20.
+Specifically, heyoka currently targets GCC>=10, clang>=14 and MSVC>=2022.
-The library is regularly tested on a continuous integration pipeline which currently includes several compilers (GCC, Clang, MSVC) on several operating systems (Linux, OSX, Windows) and several CPU architectures (x86-64, 64-bit ARM and 64-bit PowerPC).
+The library is regularly tested on a continuous integration pipeline which includes several operating systems (Linux, OSX, Windows) and several CPU architectures (x86-64, 64-bit ARM and 64-bit PowerPC).

 heyoka has the following **mandatory** dependencies: